-The serverless Spark engine of Data Lake Analytics (DLA) uses a cloud-native architecture to provide data analytics and computing services for data lake scenarios.
+The serverless Spark engine of Data Lake Analytics (DLA) uses a cloud-native architecture to provide data analysis and computing services for data lake scenarios.
 After you activate DLA, you can submit Spark jobs by completing simple configurations.
 This frees you from the complex deployment of Spark virtual clusters (VCs).

 Challenges facing Apache Spark